TomThorpe/UIScrollSlidingPages/README.md

 ###Implementing TTSlidingPagesDataSource
 * `-numberOfPagesForSlidingPagesViewController:` This returns an integer which indicates how many pages the control has.
 The below two methods will then each be called this many times, one for each page.
-* `-pageForSlidingPagesViewController:atIndex:` This returns a `TTSlidingPage` instance containing the view or viewController for the view you want to be in the content area for the page.
-See below for a description of the `TTSlidingPage` class
+* `-pageForSlidingPagesViewController:atIndex:` This returns the content view of the requested page (index) in the form of a `TTSlidingPage` instance.
+See below for a description of `TTSlidingPage`.
-* `titleForSlidingPagesViewController:(TTScrollSlidingPagesController*)source atIndex:(int)index;` This returns a `TTSlidingPageTitle` instance that contains the title text or image of the header for the page.
-See below for a description of the `TTSlidingPageTitle` class.
+* `titleForSlidingPagesViewController:(TTScrollSlidingPagesController*)source atIndex:(int)index;` This returns the header of the requested page (either an image or text) in the form of a `TTSlidingPageTitle` instance.
+See below for a description of `TTSlidingPageTitle`.

 #####TTSlidingPage
 This is returned by the `TTSlidingPagesDataSource`.
 It represents the page content view for a a given page that will go in the content area.
-You can instantiate it either with a UIViewController has the content using `-initWithContentViewController:(UIViewController *)contentViewController` (recommended as it means the view stack will be correctly maintained), or using `initWithContentView:(UIView *)contentView;` if you only have a UIView.
+You can instantiate it either with a UIViewController using `-initWithContentViewController:(UIViewController *)contentViewController` (recommended), or using `initWithContentView:(UIView *)contentView;` if you only have a UIView and will manage the controller yourself.

 #####TTSlidingPageTitle
 This is returned by the `TTSlidingPagesDataSource`.
 It represents the header for a given page that will go in the header area.
 It can either be an image or text.
 To instantiate it with an image use `initWithHeaderImage:(UIImage*)headerImage` or instantiate it with plain text use `initWithHeaderText:(NSString*)headerText`